 Universal Biosensors Pty Ltd leases approximately 5,000 square meters of office, research and development and manufacturing facilities at 1 Corporate Avenue, Rowville in Melbourne, Australia.
-The lease for the premises at 1 Corporate Avenue Rowville expires on March 31, 2019 with two options to renew the lease for successive five year periods.
+The lease for the premises at 1 Corporate Avenue Rowville expires on March 31, 2019 with an option to renew the lease for two further terms of five years each.